 If you are using more than one container for building your underground project, consider using supporting beams for additional strength.
 When you cut through the container metal for combining it with another, a lot of its natural strength is lost.
 The supporting beams help to add back this lost strength.
 These beams need to be installed inside the underground structure to provide support to the roof.

 Natural light cannot reach the basement constructions.
 So, you should consider using solar lights to save on your power bill.
 These lights are quite luminous and available in different colors.
 You can consider utilizing a mix of solar tubes and propane for your power needs.
 This allows you to live off-the-grid forever.
 You can install solar tubes over the roof of your container.
 Cut out the roof strategically to receive natural sunlight in all your rooms with the help of solar tubes.

 Once you have finished your basic structure, you should seal all the openings and waterproof them.
 Check all the electric, gas, and water entry points for sealing.
 You don’t want a leaking underground container structure after all that effort.
 You can use Styrofoam for waterproofing your roof.
 Cover it with heavy gauge polythene sheeting and a layer of gravel on the top.
 Alternatively, if you want to create a garden on your roof, build a solid concrete slab over your container.
 This will carry a load of soil, water, flowers, and small plants that will form a part of your garden.

-Important considerations while burying your shipping containers
+Considerations while burying your shipping containers: